raspberrypi/documentation/configuration/config-txt/video.md

 To set a custom display mode not listed here, see [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679).

+Note that not all modes are available on all models.

 These values are valid if `hdmi_group=1` (CEA):

 | hdmi_mode | resolution | frequency | notes |